cjolif/cjolif.github.io/_posts/2014-07-14-delite-and-deliteful.md

 where the JavaScript logic is at the core of the element, and depends on the HTML template and CSS.
 We think this approach has several advantages including:

-  * making from an MVC perspective the JavaScript logic the Controller of the element, its the central piece, while the View (HTML, CSS) is plugged onto the element and can possibly differ while the JavaScript logic stays identical.
+  * from an MVC perspective, makes the Controller (the element's javascript) the central piece, while the View (HTML, CSS) is plugged into the element and can possibly differ while the JavaScript logic stays identical.
-  * having ability to leverage [RequireJS](http://requirejs.org) the widely adopted [AMD](http://requirejs.org/docs/whyamd.html) loader to benefit from an ecosystem of plugins allowing you to extend what your Web Component can consume in terms of dependencies as well as benefit from a full–fledged build system to easily create single file download for your element.
+  * having ability to leverage [RequireJS](http://requirejs.org), the widely adopted [AMD](http://requirejs.org/docs/whyamd.html) loader to benefit from an ecosystem of plugins allowing you to extend what your Web Component can consume in terms of dependencies as well as benefit from a full–fledged build system to easily create single file download for your element.

 ### Advanced features

-Finally Web Components are definitely enough to build a UI element from scratch, however when looking into building an enterprise class components set you might want to abstract yourself a little bit from the low-level Web Components specifications and build on top of a set of higher level interfaces that are providing you with the services you are looking for without having you to re-design them each time you build a new element.
+Finally, while Web Components are definitely enough to build a UI element from scratch, when looking into building enterprise class components you might want to abstract yourself a little bit from the low-level Web Components specifications and build on top of a set of higher level interfaces that provide you with the services you are looking for, rather than redesigning them each time you build a new element.

-For this reason, delite is providing a set of features on top of standards that make easier for you to build advanced UI elements.
+For this reason, delite provides a set of features on top of standards that make easier for you to build advanced UI elements.
 Typical example are JavaScript AMD modules for managing your element selection state, access to data or form value.
-We do also provide theming management, allowing your element to automatically switch CSS theming based on its runtime environment.
+We also provide theming management, allowing your element to automatically switch CSS theming based on its runtime environment.